 "However, I think all of us - Americans, coalition partners, the international community, and the Afghan leadership - know that we must proceed carefully," he said.

 Crocker also said the coming year would be critical in setting "the right glide path".

-US President Barack Obama last month announced the withdrawal of 33,000 troops by the end of September 2012.
+Barack Obama last month announced the withdrawal of 33,000 troops by the end of September 2012.

 The Obama administration is currently replacing many of its officials in Afghanistan.
 Crocker replaces Karl Eikenberry as ambassador to Kabul.
 Eikenberry's relationship with Afghan President Hamid Karzai was reportedly fraught.